GrouxCL/grouxcl-coffeeshop-repo/README.md

 # GrouxCL's CoffeeShop Repository

-CoffeeShop repository based on the Funtum's repo with additional mods that I like.
+CoffeeShop repository based on the one from Funtum with additional mods that I like.
 All the credit goes to him for his work on this very complete repo which makes it a good basis.
 > [!NOTE]
 > No modifications have been made to the mod code.
 However, the file structure may have been changed to work with SDCafiine.
 All rights go to the mod creators.